 This will allow you to invite a user to download your guide via email.
 You can read more about this process and see examples of the email in our support article about inviting users to your guide in our Invite Your Users article.

-For guides on the Guidebook platform, you can go to the “Promote” section from your home screen to access the email template.
-You can alter the template to add specificity or your own branding images.
+You can download and alter the template to add specificity or your own branding images.
 It’s a good idea to send out an email 1–2 weeks prior to the guide’s public launch so that users can be prepared.
 You will need to send emails via the Invite Tab or via Audience Management: Send Personal Invitations if your guide is using the Invite-Only privacy setting to ensure users are on the whitelist.

 Cover Pages are an interactive and customizable download page for your attendees to get an idea of what is available in the app.
 They are also a great way to access your quality content on a desktop or laptop, rather than mobile.
 Every guide has a Cover Page automatically generated, all you need to do is customize it.
 If you’d like to learn more, please refer to our Cover Pages documentation.